Aplaebil/SOFT_QuantumDynamics/docs/report.md

 ## 1. Introduction

 This project demonstrates the **Split-Operator Fourier Transform (SOFT)** method for numerically solving the **time-dependent Schrödinger equation**, now extended up to **three dimensions**.
 The SOFT approach uses operator splitting alongside Fast Fourier Transforms (FFTs) to handle both the kinetic and potential energy updates efficiently.
-While methods like Crank-Nicolson are frequently used in textbooks, SOFT offers a streamlined workflow—especially handy when visualizing quantum phenomena such as **tunneling**, **wave packet dispersion**, and **multidimensional interference** patterns.
+While methods like Crank-Nicolson are frequently used in textbooks, SOFT offers a streamlined workflow, especially handy when visualizing quantum phenomena such as **tunneling**, **wave packet dispersion**, and **multidimensional interference** patterns.

 ## 2. Project Overview